arpg/Documentation/Calibration/README.md

     $ convert -density 300 pattern.svg pattern.pdf

 Attach the sheet of paper to a planar, rigid and thick surface, such as a piece of foam board or balsa wood.
 If the balsa board is thin, you can glue it to a thicker board to avoid blending.
-Spray glue over a Gator Board are recommended.
+The medium-sized pattern glued with spray blued to a [24" x 36" x 1/2" Gator Board](http://www.foamboardsource.com/gatorfoams--gatorfoam--1-2--gatorfoam.html) is recommended.

 ## Calibrating a camera